Pkhristi-devloper/Three-JS---Learning/Bruno Simon/Lecture 15 Lights/READ.md

 - Shines a cone of light, like a flashlight or stage spotlight.
 - Can cast shadows.
 - The angle and position control where the light goes.
+- color, intensity, distance, angle, penumbra, decay => These are the params
 - Syntax:
     ```js
     const spotLight = new THREE.SpotLight(0xffffff, 1);
+    spotLight.position.set(15, 40, 35);
+    scene.add(spotLight);
+    ```
+### 6. RectAreaLight
+- RectArea light works like the big rectangle lights that you can see on the photoshoot set
+- It's a mix between directional light and diffuse light
+- Syntax:
+    ```js
+    const rectAreaLight = new THREE.Re(0xffffff, 1);
     spotLight.position.set(15, 40, 35);
     scene.add(spotLight);
     ```

 ## Shadows
 - Only certain lights (Directional, Point, Spot) can cast shadows.